-Niagara Adapts is a partnership designed to build innovative climate solutions right here in Niagara.
-By leveraging resources and expertise from seven municipalities in the Niagara Region and Brock University’s Environmental Sustainability Research Centre, the partnership will support collaborative climate change adaptation assessment, planning and implementation.
+Niagara Adapts was a partnership designed to build innovative climate solutions right here in Niagara.
+By leveraging resources and expertise from seven municipalities in the Niagara Region and Brock University’s Environmental Sustainability Research Centre, the partnership supported collaborative climate change adaptation assessment, planning and implementation.

 About Niagara Adapts

 Comprised of twelve municipalities, the Niagara Region is home to nearly half a million people.
 The region is experiencing impacts from climate change, including an increase in average temperature, hot days (with temperatures above 30oC), summer droughts, heavy rains, frost-free days and freeze-thaw cycle.
 These impacts are anticipated to increase in intensity and frequency in the future.

 Climate change adaptation planning enables communities to understand their vulnerabilities, manage the impacts, risks and opportunities posed by a changing climate.
 Niagara Adapts is a novel partnership between Brock University and municipalities in the Niagara Region.
 The Niagara Adapts partnership cultivated a community of practice for climate change adaptation planning and build climate resilience in the region into the future.

 Assistant Professor, Environmental Sustainability Research Centre, Brock University

 Jessica’s research engages in issues related to resilience, climate change adaptation, and transformation.
 She is particularly interested in how societies both create and respond to change.
 Her research is founded on the assumptions that: i) social and ecological systems are inherently linked and ii) the costs and benefits of environmental change are distributed unevenly.
 As a result, her research is necessarily transdisciplinary and collaborative, and explores the ways that environmental change interacts with other global processes to exacerbate inequality, increase vulnerability, and undermine social-ecological sustainability.